tedsluis/ansible-dump1090/README.md

 ## Test Ansible

-Now test Ansible from your Ansible management host:
+Now test Ansible from your Ansible management host and execute a command on multiple hosts:
 ````
 pi@raspberry-1:~ $ ansible all -a "/bin/echo hello"
 raspberry-5 | SUCCESS | rc=0 >>